By the Gracious Vegan

 Timing: about 30 minutes

-Nutrition: Whole-food unprocessed (if you skip the vegan butter); WFPBNO
+Nutrition: Whole-food unprocessed (if you use tahini); WFPBNO